mdcjansen/MetaGalaxy/README.md

 The filtered reads are put in a new .fastq file which has been named filtered.fastq

+#### Plasmid isolation and analysis

+After the reads have been filtered by Filtlong, the FASTQ file is screened for plasmid reads by ABRicate.
+A reads is considered to be from a plasmid when ABRicate finds a hit against the PlasmidFinder database with a minimum coverage and identity of 60%.
+These reads will then be extracted from the filtered.fastq file by a python script.
+After extraction these reads are screened again for AMR genes.
+The output of this AMR screening looks similar to the table shown (below)[####Binning].
+There is one main difference between this screening and the AMR screening done later on the bins.
+When the plasmid reads are screened, ABRicate will a gene everytime it is found.
+This means that when a particular gene is covered ten times, the output file will show that particular gene ten times.
+When the screening is done on the bins.
+ABRicate will only report once on any found gene, unless there are duplicates present in the bin.

 #### Assembly, polishing, visualisation and quality assessment